-Baroness Mary Goudie is a member of the British House of Lords and a global advocate for the rights of women and children.
+Mary Goudie is a member of the British House of Lords and a global advocate for the rights of women and children.
 She works globally to promote gender equality, women’s rights and peace building.
-She is an advisor to the Georgetown Institute for Women, Peace and Security and is also on the advisory board for the London School of Economics – Centre for Women, Peace and Security and a member of the advisory board of Womens Forum, a leading platform dedicated to highlighting women’s voices and perspectives on global issues.
-Baroness Goudie is a member of the Adult Social Care Committee and the Protocol on Ireland/Northern Ireland Sub-Committee.
+She is an advisor to the Georgetown Institute for Women, Peace and Security and is also on the advisory board for the London School of Economics – Centre for Women, Peace and Security and a member of the advisory board of Women’s Forum, a leading platform dedicated to highlighting women’s voices and perspectives on global issues.
+At present, Baroness Goudie is a member of the Adult Social Care Committee and the Protocol on Ireland/Northern Ireland Sub-Committee.
 Baroness Goudie is also a member of the Gender Action for Peace and Security (GAPS) management board of advisors.
 A trustee of the El-Hibri Charitable Foundation, which foster interfaith dialogue and establish common ground and solutions to global challenges affecting mankind.
 Baroness Goudie is an active ambassador for the International Center for Research on Women (ICRW), a global research institute whose mission is to empower women, advance gender equality and fight poverty.
 As well as a founding member of the 30% Club steering committee, which aims to influence chairman into bringing more women on to corporate boards across the world.

 Fan Hu is the founder of UP Education Consulting, which provides educational consulting services to foreign students and focuses on bridging the gap between the education systems in China and the US.
 Originally from China, Fan earned her advanced degrees in the U.S. universities and devotes her passion to narrowing the gender gap in education and employment opportunities.
 Prior to starting her own business, Fan had over two decades of working experiences in the financial sector, including Loomis Sales & Co., Columbia Management Group and The Colonial Mutual Fund Group.
 She holds a Ph.D. in Economics from North Carolina State University and had numerous publications in the top peer-reviewed journals.